Please do not attend parkrun if you display any COVID-19 symptoms.

 The course is 5000m (5K) long.
 This has been accurately measured by us with a professional measuring wheel.
-The course is at Pyramid Centre, Chadwell St Mary.
+The course is at Heath Road (near the junction of Brentwood Road), Chadwell St Mary.
 The course is run entirely on grass.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.